asam-ev/.github/profile/CONTRIBUTING.md

 Before [creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue), check if you are using the latest version of the project.

-The first step is to identify and describe a bug or feature, or place a question.
+The first step is to identify and describe a bug or feature, or ask a question.
 Open a new issue in the respective project GitHub repository with the respective template for a bug or a feature.

 - **Do not open a duplicate issue!** Search through existing issues to see if your issue has previously been reported.
 If your issue exists, comment with any additional information you have.

 - **Prefer using [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)**, not comments, if you simply want to "+1" an existing issue.

-- **Fully complete the provided issue template.** The templates requests all the information we need to quickly and efficiently address your issue.
+- **Fully complete the provided issue template.** The templates request all the information we need to quickly and efficiently address your issue.
 Be clear, concise, and descriptive.
 Provide as much information as you can.

 - **Use [GitHub-flavored Markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).** Especially put code blocks and console outputs in backticks (`).
 This improves readability.